ManimCommunity/manim/docs/source/contributing.rst

    text you are shown when first opening the 'New Pull Request' page).

-Your changes are eligible to be merged, if
+Your changes are eligible to be merged if:

-#. there are no merge conflicts,
+#. there are no merge conflicts
-#. and if the tests in our pipeline passes.
+#. the tests in our pipeline pass
+#. at least one (two for more complex changes) Community Developer approves the changes

 You can check for merge conflicts between the current upstream/master and your branch by executing ``git pull upstream master`` locally.
 If this